mpetrovich/dash/CONTRIBUTING.md

 Aliasing existing operations
 ---

-Aliases to existing methods should be added as functions within their aliased file:
+Aliases to existing methods should be added as functions within their aliased file.
+For example, in `src/all/all.php`:

-_src/all/all.php:_
 ```php
 …